Minimum wages

 (Photo: European Central Bank)

-The minimum wages of the EU vary between 82 Euro a month in Bulgaria and 1503 Euro a month in Luxembourg.
+Minimum wages in the EU varied between 158 Euro a month in Romania and Bulgaria and 1874 Euro a month in Luxembourg in 2013bu

 Half of the existing EU states legally provide for obligatory minimum wages, making it illegal to employ a person for less than a minimum amount.
 In other countries, minimum salaries are negotiated through collective bargaining.
-Wage fixing is not an EU power (competence).
+Wage fixing is not an EU competence.

-In famous court cases from 11 and 18 December 2007 the EU Court has deemed it illegal for trade unions to act for higher salaries than the minimum salaries when foreign companies provide their services.
-Viking and Lava-Vaxholm cases followed by the Rüffert case from 2008 which make it illegal for public authorities to insist on normal salaries in public contracts.
+In the well-known court cases of 11 and 18 December 2007, the Court of Justice deemed it illegal for trade unions to act for higher salaries than the minimum salaries or generally recognised salaries when foreign companies provide services in a host country.